prevanced/prevanced-manager/README.md

 ## Contributing

 We welcome contributions from the community.
 We use React Native for the app with Expo.
+It is fully written in TypeScript and compiled to native Java/Kotlin code for Android.

-We recomment using `bun` to manage the project.
+We recommend you use `bun` to manage the project.
 However, you can use `npm`, `pnpm` or `yarn` as well.

 ### Setup